-- Fresh or frozen fruit (you’ll want to add 3-4 tbsp of liquid if you are using fresh fruit, water or fruit juice works great and you can adjust the sweetener accordingly if using juice)
+- Fresh or frozen fruit (you'll want to add 3-4 tablespoon of liquid if you are using fresh fruit, water or fruit juice works great and you can adjust the sweetener accordingly if using juice)

 - A sweetener (I prefer coconut sugar, a blend of maple syrup and coconut sugar, or Whole Earth sweetener for a sugar-free version)

 - Optional add-ins: chopped fresh herbs, spices (cinnamon, nutmeg, ginger, allspice, etc.), citrus zest, extracts (vanilla, orange, etc.), coconut, raisins, and tapioca starch if you want to thicken it a bit.
 It does thicken as it cools, so a thickener is only needed when using fresh fruit and extra liquid is added.

 Tips For Compote Success

 I recommend using a heavy stainless steel saucepan for the best results and even heat distribution.
 If you don't have a heavy-duty saucepan, just be sure to stir often and watch the mixture closely so it doesn't stick to the pot or burn.
 The quality of the cooking vessel does make a difference when making this recipe.

 For a flavor boost, I highly recommend adding a teaspoon of chopped fresh basil leaves to this blackberry compote for a delicious twist!

 Ideas For Serving Fruit Compote